Yehia-Fahmy/interview_training/03_system_design/CONDENSED_PLAN.md

 ### Should Do (If you have 1 week):
 - Add Training Pipeline challenge
 - Add Scalable API challenge
-- Review ChatGPT case study
+- Review LLM Serving case study

 ### Nice to Have (If you have 2 weeks):
 - All remaining challenges